uksrc-developers/uksrc-excalibur-tests/README.md

   * This needs to go into the configuration file (e.g. ~/.bashrc)
 * `spack --version`
   * To verify the spack installation
-* `spack compiler find`
-  * This searches for compilers on the current system so spack can use them

 ### Spack Environment
 ReFrame needs a spack environment it can reference to, so we create a new spack environment.
 * `spack env create --without-view -d </chosen/path/to/spack/env/>`
 * `spack env activate </chosen/path/to/spack/env/>`
-  * This needs to go into the configuration file (e.g. ~/.bashrc) .
+  * This needs to go into the configuration file (e.g. ~/.bashrc).
 * `spack config add 'config:install_tree:root:$env/opt/spack'`
 * `export EXCALIBUR_SPACK_ENV=</chosen/path/to/spack/env/>`
-  * This needs to go into the configuration file (e.g. ~/.bashrc) .
+  * This needs to go into the configuration file (e.g. ~/.bashrc).
-  * This lets the ExCALIBUR tests software know which spack environment to use .
+  * This lets the ExCALIBUR tests software know which spack environment to use.
+* `spack compiler find`
+  * This searches for compilers on the current system so spack can use them.
+* `spack external find`
+  * This searches for already installed packages, and adds them to the environment.
+  * In cases where modules are loaded, load them prior to using this command.
+  * It may be useful to look at the [documentation for package settings](https://spack.readthedocs.io/en/latest/packages_yaml.html)
 * `spack -e </chosen/path/to/spack/env/> repo add </path/to/framework>/benchmarks/spack/repo`
   * This links the environment to a local spack package repository that can be modified.
 </details>